Case Overview

 Overview

-This case involves a long-standing, medically complex presentation with multi-system involvement, primarily affecting the neurologic, endocrine, autonomic, and musculoskeletal systems.
-Symptoms and findings have evolved over time, with periods of partial response to treatment but persistent and progressive functional impact.
+This case represents a longitudinal, medically complex presentation involving overlapping neurologic, endocrine, autonomic, musculoskeletal, and chronic pain conditions.
+Symptoms and functional impact have progressed over time, with periods of partial response to standard therapies but persistent and evolving clinical burden.

-Despite extensive evaluation and longitudinal care across multiple specialties, the overall clinical picture remains incompletely explained by a single unifying diagnosis, and several aspects of disease interaction and progression remain unclear.
+Despite extensive evaluation and management across multiple specialties, the overall presentation remains incompletely explained by a single unifying diagnosis, and several aspects of disease interaction, symptom severity, and progression remain unclear.

 Key Clinical Features

-History of pituitary adenoma with growth hormone excess, treated surgically
+History of pituitary macroadenoma with growth hormone excess, status post surgical resection

-Chronic and progressive neuropathic pain involving cranial and peripheral nerves
+Chronic and progressive neuropathic pain syndromes, including cranial and peripheral neuralgias

-Functional decline, particularly involving gait, balance, and unilateral lower-extremity weakness
+Progressive functional limitation, particularly involving pain, balance, and unilateral lower-extremity weakness

 Course and Complexity